-For all wrestlers, the MWW must be certified to by an A ME.
-Student's Name Age Grade e Enrolled in School INITIAL ASSESSMENT I hereby certify that I have conducted an Initial Assess and have determined as follows: sment of the herein named student consis tent with the N WCA OPC, Urine Specific Gravity/Body Weight/ Percentage of Body Fat MW /W Assessor's Name (print/type) Assessor's I .D. # Assessor's Signature)ate / CERTIFICATION Consistent with the instructions set forth above and the is certified to wrestle at the MWW of AME's Name (print/type) during the 20 20 wresting sea ason.
-Address Phone () AME's Signature MD, DO, PAC, CRNP, or SNP Date of ((circle one) Certificat ion // For an appeal of the Initial Assessment, see NOTE 2.
+For all wrestlers, the MWW must be certified to by an Al ME.
+Student's Name Age Grad le Enrolled in School INITIAL ASSESSMENT I hereby certify that I have conducted an Initial Assess and have determined as follows: ment of the herein named student consi stent with າ the N IWCA OPC, Urine Specific Gravity/Body Weight/ Percentage of Body Fat M ww Assessor's Name (print/type) Assessor's I.D. # - Assessor's Signature Date / / CERTIFICATION Consistent with the instructions set forth above and the is certified to wrestle at the MWW of AME's Name (print/type) during the 20 20 wresting s eason.
+Address Phone () AME's Signature MD, DO, PAC, CRNP, or SNP Date or (circle one) · Certifica tion // For an appeal of the Initial Assessment, see NOTE 2.